MrJoxus/minecraft-paper/README.md

 # PaperMC Minecraft Server
-Simple minecraft server running [itzg /docker-minecraft-server](https://github.com/itzg/docker-minecraft-server).
-"PaperMC" server allows installing plugins improving the minecraft vanilla experience.
+Simple Minecraft server running [itzg /docker-minecraft-server](https://github.com/itzg/docker-minecraft-server).
+"PaperMC" server allows installing plugins improving the Minecraft vanilla experience.
 A backup server is included and creates a backup every 24h with 7 days retention per default.
 Backup files can be found in `./backups`

 A Plugin folder will be created automatically after first start and can be found in `./data/plugins`.